 "Announcements of other legal solutions that are subject to the concentration of authority in the hands of the director of the BIA are also problematic.
 Such concentration is troubling not only because it would jeopardize the impartiality of the agency towards political parties, but also because there is a risk that the BIA will become a state within the state, that it will prescribe its own competencies", concluded Djokic.

 The conference is a part of the project "prEUgovor Policy Watch: Monitoring Reforms in Chapters 23 and 24", funded by the European Union.
-The event is also supported by the Embassy of the Kingdom of the Netherlands, within the MATRA program.

 Members of the prEUgovor are: